 Three Kinds of Reports Available

 Flux includes three different kinds of reports.
 The Audit Trail records significant events.
-The Run Report shows details on significant "runs" within a job.
-Logs show low-level details of running jobs.
+The Run Report shows details on significant "runs" within a workflow.
+Logs show low-level details of running workflows.

 - Cloud Computing